NMFS-RADFish/radfish/docs/developer-documentation/getting-started.md

 └── vite.config.js
 ```

 **Option 2:** If you would like to scaffold from 1 example, please see [Running an Example](./building-your-application/available-scripts/running-example.md).
-The list of examples can be found at [Starting from a boilerplate](./building-your-application/templates_examples/#examples)
+The list of examples can be found at [Examples and Templates](/docs/developer-documentation/examples-and-templates)

 **Option 3:** You can also clone the [boilerplate repo](https://github.com/NMFS-RADFish/boilerplate) to get all the examples.